rmcsharry/sensei/README.md

 This will create a new branch with that name, deploy it to Heroku, and set it up with your OpenAI API key, which can be unique to each branch if you want.
 The script will fail if your branch name is already in use on Heroku.

-When pushing changes, run `git push {your-branch-name} {your-branch-name}:main`, since Heroku automatically sets new deployments to a `main` branch, but you're pushing a different branch to what Heroku considers main.

-If you want to track the branch on GitHub and have GitHub set as `origin`, run `git push origin {your-branch-name}`
+If you want to track the branch on GitHub, run `git push origin {your-branch-name}`

+When deploying changes to Heroku, run `git push {your-branch-name} {your-branch-name}:main` instead of `git push heroku main`

+When opening the app from the command line, run `heroku open --app {your-branch-name}`

 ## Experimental: use the command line interface